Why is My Stomach Hard at the Top? Gastroenterologist Explains.

 Functional constipation (also known as chronic idiopathic constipation) is a common disease that affects women more than men.

 Its cause is unknown, No organic causes could be detected with functional constipation.
-However, it is thought to be a result of habitual withholding of feces in childhood (ref).
+However, it is thought to be a result of the habitual withholding of feces in childhood (ref).

 However, this is not the only theory; psychological factors and female hormones may also play a role.